Sizing Kubernetes clusters ¶

 Example service using 3 pods per node ¶

-- Node requirement: 6 CPU 12 GB RAM.
+- Minimum node requirement: 6 CPU 12 GB RAM

-- Add 10% for system overhead.
+- Add 10% for system overhead

 For these requirements in Amazon Web Services (AWS), a c5.2xlarge

 To determine the base number of nodes required, divide the number of pods by 3 to determine your minimum cluster size.
+Further, you must ensure that you add definitions for cluster horizontal auto-scaling so the cluster scales in or out as needed.